malexal/workdir/root/workdir/01homework/README.md

 17. mkdir
 18. make install success, but with warning on another directories
 19. make modules_install
 20. make install   Now it worked clear
 21. New kernel on /boot/vmlinuz-5.2.8!
 22. Unpack to the new dir
 23. copy .config from previos
 24. make oldconfig - very fast!
 No changes!
 25. In the new dir - make -j4 (4 - cout of my CPU kernel)
 26. Great!
 Compiling take just about 1 hour!
 But LA was 5.5 versus 2 in the previous time.
+27. grub2-mkconfig -o /boot/grub2/grub.cfg
+28. reboot
+29. uname -r => 5.2.8
+30  Amazing!
+I've just do it!